SuperDARN/pyDARNio/docs/user/BorealisIO.md

 dmap format.
 These files are named with a .site extension and are said to be `'site'` structured.

-After recording, the files are array restructured using pyDARN, for distribution.
+After recording, the files are array restructured using pyDARNio, for distribution.
 The restructuring is done to make the files more human-readable, and it also reduces the file size.
 After restructuring the files are said to be `'array'` structured.